 The best way to create a great homeschool yearbook is to start the year with it in mind.
 That doesn’t mean you can’t make one now, but if you know throughout the year that this is part of your homeschool plans, it will make it’s creation easier.
 This year, one of the things we did was have “not back to school” photos taken at the beginning of the year.
 We were able to get fantastic photos of the kids laughing, having fun and enjoying life.
 It was the first year we got “school” photos that we really liked and truly reflected who our children are as people.

 From that point forward we set off on our year of learning!
 The joy of having a smartphone is that I can take pictures whenever great opportunities present themselves.
 I take full advantage of this and love to record my children’s learning.

 At the end of the year I gather all the photos I’ve taken and pick out the best ones.
-(For tips on organizing and storing your photos check out my favourite tips here!)
 I make sure I’m representing their year by including projects, activities, concerts and performances, plus field trips.
 I also include pictures from any family vacations.

 Don’t forget photos of friends!
 I try to include pictures of the boys with their homeschool friends and supporters so they can remember the people who were part of their educational journey.

 Here is a list of ideas for photos that would be perfect in a yearbook: